phuze/phuze.github.io/_posts/2022-02-19-building-a-secure-ftp-server.md

 As described in this [FileZilla Wiki](https://wiki.filezilla-project.org/FTP_over_TLS#Explicit_vs_Implicit_FTPS){:target="_blank"}, Explicit mode is considered more modern.
 When also considering that most clients and software libraries assume port 21 as the default, Explicit is recommended over Implicit.

-When considering your FTP server, you can switch to implicit mode by listening on port 990 instead of 21, and enabling the [implicit_ssl](http://vsftpd.beasts.org/vsftpd_conf.html) option:
+You can switch to implicit mode by listening on port 990 instead of 21, and enabling the [implicit_ssl](http://vsftpd.beasts.org/vsftpd_conf.html) option in `vsftpd.conf`:

 {% highlight conf %}
 listen_port=990